Bahco Laplander folding saw $45

 Teeth point outward from centerline of saw and seem to have the best height and bevel angles.

-This saw cuts through dry or wet wood and bests other saws in cutting our local bamboo.
+This saw cuts through dry or wet wood and bests other saws in cutting tasks.

 SOG Tomahawk, Cold Steel Kukri Machete (blade painted in very purposeful safety orange),